How We Helped Monday.com Secure the Perfect Name for their Rebranding

 We understand that finding a generic-sounding domain name could be unaffordable for early-stage startups.
 Therefore, we’ll advise you to imitate the daPulse-Monday.com model.
 Your business in its early stages could tolerate a non-specific domain name (like daPulse) but endeavor to switch to a generic, relatable one (like Monday.com) the moment you gain good traction.

-Market your company effectively after rebranding.
+Market your company effectively after rebranding

 It’s crucial to market your company extensively after a rebrand.
-You don’t expect people to pick up your new name without making them aware first.
+You don’t expect people to pick up your new name without making them aware of it first.
 After rebranding, Monday.com spent significant sums on marketing its new name.

 It adopted a variety of advertising mediums, including social media, search engines, and TV ads.
 In 2022, the company debuted its first advertisement in the Super Bowl.